malakh727/malakh727/README.md

 ---

 ### 🌟 A Few Things About Me
-- 👩‍💻 Strong interest in **frontend engineering** with a touch of backend and cloud.
+- 👩‍💻 Strong interest in **frontend engineering** with a touch of backend.
 - 🔭 Curious about **astronomy, quantum physics, and data-driven research**.
 - 🌱 Always learning — from **new frameworks** to **scientific methods**.
 - ⚡ Believe in **small, consistent steps** that lead to long-term growth.